-Meaning "beam or ray" (of light, etc.) is attested from c.
-1300.
-Sense of "an arrow" is from c.
-1400; that of "a handle" from 1520s.
-Mechanical sense is from 1680s.
-Vulgar slang meaning "penis" first recorded 1719 on notion of "columnar part" (late 14c.); hence probably shaft (v.) and the related noun sense "act of unfair treatment" (1959), though some early sources insist this is from the notion of a "wound."
+The vulgar slang meaning "penis" is recorded by 1719 on notion of "columnar part" (late 14c.); hence probably modern slang shaft (v.) and the related noun meaning "act of unfair treatment" (1959), though some early sources insist this is from the notion of a wound.

-"long, narrow passage sunk into the earth," early 15c., probably from shaft (n.1) on notion of "long and cylindrical," perhaps as a translation of cognate Low German schacht in this sense (Grimm's suggestion, though OED is against it).
+in mines and earthworks, "long, narrow, vertical or inclined passage sunk into the earth," early 15c., probably from shaft (n.1) on notion of "long and cylindrical," perhaps as a translation of cognate Low German schacht in this sense (Grimm's suggestion, though OED is against it).
 Or it may represent a separate (unrecorded) development in Old English directly from Proto-Germanic *skaftaz if the original sense is "scrape, dig."
-The slang sense of shaft (n.1) is punned upon in country music song "She Got the Gold Mine, I Got the Shaft," a hit for Jerry Reed in 1982.
+The slang sense of shaft (n.1) is punned upon in the song "She Got the Gold Mine, I Got the Shaft," a U.S. hit for Jerry Reed in 1982.

 late 14c., of the sun, "to send out long, low beams," from shaft (n.1).
 The modern colloquial sense of "treat cruelly and unfairly" is by 1958, perhaps with suggestion of sodomy.
 Related: Shafted; shafting.

 updated on July 22, 2022